 Two months before Robert E. Lee would surrender in April of 1865, Shepherd L. Wixom was wounded in one of the final battles of the Civil War.
 Rather than abandon the cause, Wixom transferred into the 17th Regiment Veteran's Reserve Corps, also known as the "invalid" corps.
-Despite their injuries, the men of the Reserve Corps aided the front lines with communication and supplies to the extent possible.
-Wixom remained in the Reserve Corps until November 1865.
+Despite their injuries, the men of the Reserve Corps aided the front lines with com-